adobe-apiplatform/user-sync.py/docs/FAQ/index.md

 changes or command line changes to support new features, there may be updates in those files to take advantage of them.

+Also note that User Sync is built on top of umapi-client, which is the only module with direct knowledge of the API.
+When the API changes, umapi-client always gets updated to support it.
+If and when API changes provide for more User Sync-related capabilities, then User Sync may be updated to provide them.

-### Does User sync need some sort of whitelisting with the firewall rules of the machine
+### Does User sync need some sort of whitelisting with the firewall rules of the machine on which it runs?
-on which it runs?
-I see Windows users are more prone to such errors, from support experience.

-User sync needs to be able to access the enterprise directory system and Adobe.
-Since there can be significant variance across system setups, we can't give any specific steps.
-LDAP typically uses port 389, but can be configured by IT.
-Adobe only requires REST calls over SSL on port 443.

-### There is something specified about a second step in differentiating the users
-of a bigger company by adding the country code and the cost centre as metadata to users when they are created; is user sync set up with this feature?

-Country is required for Federated Ids and useful for Enterprise Ids (if not supplied, the user will have to supply the country on first login).
-User Sync supports using the standard control field from LDAP, and also supports the specification of a default country code to be used.
-User Sync can also be customized to call a customer-provided python "hook" in the User Sync configuration; this hook can use customer-side attributes such as cost center to control attributes and group mappings of users on the Adobe side.
+Generally no. User sync is purely a network client, and does not accept incoming connections, so the machine-local firewall rules for inbound connections are irrelevant.

+However, as a network client, User Sync requires SSL (port 443) outbound access through customer network firewalls in order to reach the Adobe servers.
+Customer networks also need to permit User Sync, if configured that way, to reach the customer LDAP/AD server, on whatever port is specified in the User Sync configuration (port 389 by default).

-### Is User Sync part of Adobe's offering to EVIP customers as well as ETLA customers?
+### Is User Sync part of Adobe's offering to EVIP customers?

-Or to put it another way, do EVIP customers have access to the UM API?

-Yes, EVIP customers have access to the UMAPI and User Sync.
+Yes, all Enterprise customers have access to the UMAPI and User Sync, regardless of their buying program (E-VIP, ETLA, or Enterprise Agreement).

-### What is the Internationalization story for the User Sync tool;  is it internationally enabled (support at least double-byte character input)?
+### What is the internationalization story for the User Sync tool;  is it internationally enabled (support at least double-byte character input)?

 Python 2.7 (the language of the tool) distinguishes “str” (8-bit character strings) and “unicode” (enforced UTF-8-encoded 8 bit character strings), and the user